-Public International Law Private Internationa Private International Law Course name Grade Course name Grade
+Public International Law Course name Grade Private International Law Course name Grade Course name Glade Course name Grade

-3. Grade Point Average in LLB \\\\\
+3. Grade Point Average in LLB

 4. If there is any other information you consider relevant to the Editor in Chief's decision on your application, please attach an appropriate statement of no more than one A4 page.